-$^{^{23}\}mathrm{Note}$ that control in the form of voting rights may be allocated according to a simple one-member-one-vote rule.
+23Note that control in the form of voting rights may be allocated according to a simple one-member-one-vote rule.

-owned CCPs.
-For instance, consider inequality (19) that highlights the conflict of interest between the investor-owned CCP and its members from the risk management perspective.
-At the member-owned CCP, similarly, when S = 0, members are more exposed to default losses than the CCP, and this could disincentivize managers to monitor and manage concentrated risks at clearinghouse adequately.
+risks at clearinghouse adequately.
 Collective decisions-making problems and membership heterogeneity in the absence of governmental SITG regulation may lead to insufficient levels of SITG.
 Formulating S such that ICC (20) or (26) are satisfied could mitigate risk management incentive distortions and may also improve the collective decision-making process under this ownership structure.